Architecture¶

 - Regex candidates — fast pattern match flags potential violations

-- Structured LLM confirmation — judge reviews each candidate in context with typed fields
+- Structured LLM confirmation — verifier reviews each candidate in context with typed fields

 - LLM sweep — catch-all pass for violations the regex missed